-An independent instruction setting for preparation of a culminating project in dance studies.
-Focus and development of ideas leads to research into a topic of the student's choice.
+This course is an independent instruction setting for preparation of a culminating project in dance studies, where the focus and development of ideas leads to research into a topic of the student's choice.
 The culminating project results in a written document and an oral presentation of the student's work in a public forum.
 One or two credits.